 Criteria for Admission: Children are referred to this service through the Family Assessment Planning Teams and funded through the Comprehensive Services Act (CSA).

-In some cases, our clients need more intensive adult or child behavioral health treatment due to their vulnerability.
-If they meet the criteria set forth by the U.S. Department of Justice then they can qualify for enhanced case management.
+Some of our clients need more intensive adult or child behavioral health treatment due to some form of vulnerability.
+It is a field-based service where the case manager brings the services to the client.
+The approach is based on the Trauma Recovery Model, a seven-stage model that matches intervention/support to presenting behaviors and to underlying needs.
+If someone meets the criteria set forth by the U.S. Department of Justice, they can qualify for enhanced case management.